werignac/unity-training-environment/README.md

 5. Create a build for Windows, and copy the path of the build.
 6. Create a virtual environment with the provided [requirements.txt](requirements.txt).
 7. Activate the virtual environment, and set the environment variable "UNITY_SIMULATOR_PATH" to the copied path of your build from step 5.
-8. Run your desired script.
+8. Run your desired script in src.

 To run in the Unity editor, instead of creating a build, ensure that testPipeName in [Dispatcher.cs](UnityRLEnvironment\Assets\Scripts\Common\Dispatcher.cs) matches the pipe name in the script you're running.
 Then, open and play the Dispatcher scene in Unity followed by running a Python script with -t as an argument.